Dark Legion Resurgence- REALLY Getting Started- Part 5

 Now THAT is a proper barrel.

 I made up a bunch of bases to be similar to the Chaos Waste Micro-Art Studios bases.
-I've used up most of them on these plastics, but having made almost 20 of the, I'm sure I can improve the process.
+I've used up most of them on these plastics, but having made almost 20 of them, I'm sure I can improve the process.
 Heck, even if the process is not simplified it will still be a blast.

 The Necromutants and Centurion were always too big to nicely fit on a 25mm base, so they got 30mm bases and look much more comfortable.